eubr-bigsea/Compss-Python/docs/source/api.rst

 :func:`DDF.save <ddf.DDF.save>` - Saves the data in the storage.

+:func:`DDF.schema <ddf.DDF.schema>` - Returns a schema table where each row contains the name columns and its data types of the current DDF.

 :func:`DDF.select <ddf.DDF.select>` - Performs a projection of selected columns.

+:func:`DDF.select_expression <ddf.DDF.select_expression>` - Projects a set of SQL expressions and returns a new DDF.

 :func:`DDF.show <ddf.DDF.show>` - Collect the current DDF into a single DataFrame.